 painted birch trees

 For this version I used what I had, which was tempera cakes and not the traditional watercolor for the background.
 The tape was peeled off on day two and the trees were textured by hand using Sharpie.
 I just love the way youthful mark-making looks as natural tree bark.
-It looks like an ancient language.
+It reminds me of an ancient language.
 We discuss how style is like handwriting and is unique to the artist.
 Next, flick paint from the shadow side using sturdy cardstock, or cardboard, dipped in slightly watered down black paint.